Users with Disabilities

 The library instruction classroom, PL-2005, has a terminal with JAWS screen reader (with headphones), MAGic screen enlarger, FSReader, adjustable height table, large trackball mouse with click-lock, and standard keyboard.

 Sorenson Video Relay Service (SVRS) is a free 24-hour service for the deaf and hard-of-hearing community that enables anyone to conduct video relay calls with family, friends, or business associates.
 Calls are placed and received through a professional American Sign Language (ASL) interpreter via high-speed Internet connection.
 This unit is located on the second floor of the library across from the elevators.
+The unit is operated with a remote control which is stored at the Check-Out Desk and may be checked out with your library card.

 Displays enlarged text (book, periodicals, or other documents) on a video screen.
 This unit is located on the second floor of the library across from the elevators.